Experiencing online bullying, abuse and harassment can be difficult, but Netsafe can help you through it with our free and confidential service.

 Why contact Netsafe?

-Under The Harmful Digital Communications Act, Netsafe has been chosen to offer a free service for people in New Zealand to help with the online bullying, harassment and abuse.
+Under The Harmful Digital Communications Act (the Act), Netsafe has been chosen to offer a free service for people in New Zealand to help with the online bullying, harassment and abuse.

 How Netsafe can help